1960 Polish speedway season

 The 1960 Polish Speedway season was the 1960 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 1960 Individual Speedway Polish Championship was held on 28 August at Rybnik.

+Criterium of Aces

+The Criterium of Aces was won by Marian Rose.

 Team

 Team Speedway Polish Championship

 The 1960 Team Speedway Polish Championship was the 13th edition of the Team Polish Championship.
 Stal Rzeszów won the gold medal.